diggsweden/ena-samverkansplattform-os/README.md

-# Arbetsgrupp för Ena, utforskande Samverkansplattform Öppen Programvara
+# Arbetsgrupp för Ena, utforskande Samverkansplattform Öppen Programvara - SPÖP

 This repository is used for collaboration about national digital infrastructure for the exploring phase of an on-prem collaboration/Git Provider platform in Sweden <br />`no-code` `lang SE`